pemo11/easygrader/README.md

 *Write a class that contains a single method **SchaltjahrTest** that tests if a given year is a leap year.
 The method shall accept a int value as the only parameter and returns a boolean (true if the year is a leap year, otherwise false).*

-A solution file App.java would like this:
+A solution file *App.java* would look like this:

 ```
 /**